-9. Any document purporting to be signed by a judge or officer PROOF OF DOGUof a court in the United Kingdom shall until the contrary is proved BY OFFICERS OF be deemed to have been so signed without proof of the signature or court.
+9. Any document purporting to be signed by a judge or officer PROOF OF DOCUof a court in England or Ireland shall until the contrary is proved MENTS SIGNED BY OFFICERS OF be deemed to have been so signed without proof of the signature or court.